bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 This API specification borrows heavily from API MetaMask provided, considering the massive adoption.
 So Web3 site developers can easily connect their dApps with the Binance Extension Wallet.
 The APIs allow websites to request users' BNB Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.

-The presence of the provider object `window.BinanceChain` indicates a Beacon Chain/BNB Smart Chain user.
+The presence of the provider object `window.BinanceChain` indicates a BNB Beacon Chain/BNB Smart Chain user.

 The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied on legacy ones).

 ## Development Progress
-Currently (version 1.112.8) as Binance Extension Wallet natively supports Beacon Chain, we are planning to open a series of APIs for dApp developers to interact with Beacon Chain.
-At the end of the day, most [APIs available in Beacon Chain javascript sdk](https://github.com/bnb-chain/javascript-sdk/tree/master/docs) would be available.
+Currently (version 1.112.8) as Binance Extension Wallet natively supports BNB Beacon Chain, we are planning to open a series of APIs for dApp developers to interact with BNB Beacon Chain.
+At the end of the day, most [APIs available in BNB Beacon Chain javascript sdk](https://github.com/bnb-chain/javascript-sdk/tree/master/docs) would be available.

 Currently, only the following is supported:
 * [`transfer`](https://github.com/bnb-chain/javascript-sdk/tree/master/docs#transfer-tokens)